HenriHyttinen/Ai-assistant/README.md

-# Numbers Don't Lie - Integrated Health & Nutrition Platform with AI Assistant
+# Numbers Don't Lie - Health & Nutrition Platform

-A comprehensive health and nutrition tracking platform with an integrated conversational AI assistant.
-This project is the evolution and integration of multiple components: the "Numbers Don't Lie" health analytics platform, the "Counting Calories" nutrition system, and the AI Assistant conversational interface - all unified into a single, cohesive platform.
+A health and nutrition tracking platform I built that combines meal planning, recipe management, nutritional analysis, and a conversational assistant.
+This project brings together three main components: health analytics, nutrition tracking, and an AI assistant - all working together in one platform.
 Built with FastAPI backend and React frontend.

 ## What This Does

-This integrated platform combines three major components that have been unified into one system:
+This platform combines three main parts:

-1. **Numbers Don't Lie (Health Analytics Platform)**: A comprehensive system for tracking health metrics, wellness scores, activity levels, goal management, achievement tracking, and integration with health analytics and dashboards.
+1. **Health Analytics**: Track your health metrics, wellness score, activity levels, set goals, and see your progress over time.

-2. **Counting Calories (Nutrition System)**: The nutrition tracking and meal planning system with AI-generated meal plans, a recipe database with 500+ entries, dietary preference management, and comprehensive nutritional analysis.
+2. **Nutrition System**: Plan meals, search recipes, track what you eat, and analyze your nutrition.
+Includes a recipe database with 500+ recipes and support for different dietary preferences.

-3. **AI Assistant**: A conversational AI interface that enables users to interact with their health and nutrition data using natural language.
-Users can ask questions about their BMI, weight, meal plans, nutritional intake, recipes, and progress - all through simple conversations.
+3. **Conversational Assistant**: Ask questions about your health data, meal plans, recipes, and nutrition in natural language.
+It can help you understand your progress and find recipes.

-**Project Evolution:** This repository represents the complete integration of all three components.
-The project evolved from "Numbers Don't Lie" → "Counting Calories" → "AI Assistant".
-All backend and frontend code runs from the `numbers-dont-lie` directory.
-There is no separate setup required - everything works together as a unified platform.
+Everything runs from this single project - no separate setup needed.
+Just follow the setup instructions below.

 ## Features

 ### Meal Planning
-- Daily and weekly meal plan generation using AI
+- Generate daily and weekly meal plans
 - Support for 17 dietary preferences (vegetarian, vegan, keto, paleo, etc.)
 - Handles 13 common allergies and intolerances
-- Cultural meal patterns (Mediterranean, Asian, Indian, Mexican, etc.)
+- Different cuisine options (Mediterranean, Asian, Indian, Mexican, etc.)
-- Recipe database with 500+ entries (requires embedding generation for search)
+- Recipe database with 500+ recipes
-- Accurate nutritional calculations from ingredient database
+- Nutritional calculations from ingredient database

 ### Recipe Management
 - Search and filter recipes by name, ingredients, cuisine, dietary restrictions